ItoHiromu/Eusoc-Sim/README.md

  7. Generation_phase_DF.csv
  Generation when evolution has stopped or evolved to eusociality (direct fitness standard).
  8. InclusiveFit.csv
  Inclusive fitness of first brood.

+ The current simulation,

 ### Example output on console
 * [Example 1] Output on console is displayed as below,